Skip to content

 The restored 1920s church dining room at Jay's with chandeliers and stained glass

-Jay's lives inside a restored 1920s church in the heart of Flagler Village.
-The bones of the sanctuary are still here: a stone facade, soaring arched windows, vaulted ceilings and original stained glass, now wrapped in plush leather booths, deep red velvet curtains, and the low glow of candlelight.
+Jay's sits inside a restored 1920s church in the heart of Flagler Village.
+The sanctuary's bones are still here — a stone facade, tall arched windows, vaulted ceilings, and the original stained glass — now set against leather booths, deep velvet, and candlelight.

 Good to Know